vnsugadev/eliwah-lua/README.md

 Keep in mind if you want to run this code, it's highly undocumented, and not at all re-configurable depending on how you set it up.
 I shall put a World download which is more convinient sometime in the future.

+In the meantime, feel free totally to bug me about how slow this project is and I would be amazed if I even made any changes than adding this very line.